-Do you know how much time you and your kids actually spend in front of a screen each day?
+Do you know how much time you and your kids actually spend in front of the TV each day?

 In today’s world we use our devices constantly to stay connected, organized, and basically run our lives!
 You pretty much have to have at least some screen time every day.

-I don’t want you to feel guilty for screen time or allowing your kids some screen time either, but I do want you to find a balance.
+I don’t want you to feel guilty for watching TV or allowing your kids some TV time ether, but I do want you to find a balance.

 So let’s get honest.
-Do your kids have a good balance doing things other than watching TV or playing video games or using a tablet?
+Do your kids have a good balance doing things other than watching TV?

 Spend a day really assessing the amount of time you and your children spend in front of a screen.